supermarsx/wp-fileproxy/README.md

 ## License

-Distributed unde MIT License.
+Distributed under MIT License.
 See `license.md` for more information.